jrpool/pg-auth/README.md

 ### General

-This application demonstrates the use of the [`express` package][exp] and the [`cookie-parser` package][cp] to create an application that serves and processes POST forms and manages plain-text cookies.
+This application demonstrates the use of the [`express` package][exp] and the [`cookie-parser` package][cp] to create an application that serves and processes POST forms and manages a JSON-format cookie.

 The demonstration takes the form of a website that allows a user to register and, thereafter, serves personalized content to that user.

-The application fulfills the requirements of the App2 compenent of the Secure Session Cookie exercise in the “Adding State to HTTP” module in Phase 2 of the [Learners Guild][lg] curriculum.
+The application fulfills the requirements of the “App 2—Storing data in cookies” compenent of the Secure Session Cookie exercise in the “Adding State to HTTP” module in Phase 2 of the [Learners Guild][lg] curriculum.

 ## Installation and Setup